York-and-Maastricht-Data-Science-Group/fairml/README.md

 ## [Reproducing the Evaluation](#contents)

 This section contains the instructions to reproduce the evaluation results presented in the paper.
+You can also watch the videos here https://tinyurl.com/mrydfed9.

 ### [Generating Python and Jupyter Notebook Files](#contents)